hammal/cbadc/docsrc/source/index.rst

 You simply install the package by typing::

-   pip install cbc
+   pip install cbadc

 or alternatively::

-   conda install cbc
+   conda install cbadc

 into your console.

 Github
 -------

-The projects source files can be found at `github.com/hammal/cbc <https://github.com/hammal/cbc>`_ and contributions are always welcome.
+The projects source files can be found at `github.com/hammal/cbadc <https://github.com/hammal/cbadc>`_ and contributions are always welcome.

 .. _contents: